nobiot/md-roam/README.md

 - `title: Note's Title` in the YAML frontrunner at the top of the markdown note delineated by `---`

-  Currently no support for TOML or MMD syntax
+q  Currently no support for TOML or MMD syntax

 - Backlink for the `[[wiki-link]]` syntax